tydillon/RandomQuoteGenerator/README.md

 # Random Quote Generator

--Randomly generates a dog quote
+-This Random Quote Generator randomly generates dog quotes and photos for the viewer.

--Utilizes an API to generate a random photo of a dog
+-To view the live web app: https://tydillon.github.io/RandomQuoteGenerator/

--Randomly changes background color with each new quote
+## Source

--To view live web app: https://tydillon.github.io/RandomQuoteGenerator/
+-This project was adapted from a project on Treehouse.
+HTML and CSS files were provided.
+This project utilized HTML, CSS, and vanilla Javascript.